davidmam/EEG-sleep-analysis/README.md

       analysis steps even before the predefined training epochs have been reached.

 ## Step 3: analysis of the inferred latent states
+	- the script "lstatesAnalysis.py" that can be found in ./lstatesAnalysis/ produces most of the results that have been summarized in the Figures of the paper.
+	  Specifically, it produces the analysis & plots of the following Figures:
+	  Fig 2, Fig 3, Fig 4 - top, boxplots of Fig 6, S1 Fig, S3 Fig.

-    - modify accordingly & run the "runScripts.sh"
+	  To run the analysis, modify accordingly & run the "runScripts.sh" that can be found in ./lstatesAnalysis/
-      (see in lstatesAnalysis.py for more details regaring the output of the script)
+      (see in lstatesAnalysis.py for more details regarding the output of the script)

     - go to ./lstatesDailyProfiles/ and run the "runScripts.sh" to get the daily profiles of the inferred latent states & to find their peaks.

+	  The script "lstatesDailyProfiles.py" computes and visualizes the per latent state daily profiles, as shown in Figures: Fig 4 - bottom, Fig 6, S4 Fig.

+	  The script "peaksDetection.py" computes and visualizes the peaks in the daily profiles of the latent states.
+These results are shown in Fig 5.

-	In case of analysis of data including both baseline and recovery (after sleep deprivation) recordings, go to ./lstatesDailyProfiles/baselineVsRecovery/ to compute the homostatic response of the observed latent states.
+	- In case of analysis of data including both baseline and recovery (after sleep deprivation) recordings, go to ./lstatesDailyProfiles/baselineVsRecovery/ to compute the homostatic response of the observed latent states.

+	  The script "baselineRecoveryResponsePerStage.py" computes and visualizes the per latent state homostatic response, as shown in Fig 7 - C,D,E,F.

+	  The script "baselineRecoveryResponseMaxAbsDifference.py" computes and visualizes the maximum absolute response of each latent state, results shown in Fig 7 - A,B.

 ## Step 4: mouse strains classification

     In case of multi-subject where different mouse strains have been included, you can test whether you can discriminate among mouse groups using the classification approach that has been implemented in the script that ca be found in "./discriminateMouseGroups/".

+	The script "classificationEsnemble.py" produces the results shown in S2 Fig.

     To do so, modify & run the "runScripts.sh".